edbennett/dataaid-gettingstarted/_episodes/02-ssh-keys.md

 {: .callout}

 Now, we also need to be able to connect to the CDT gateway server, as the CDT storage is not accessible from the Sunbird login node.
+In a new terminal (running on your own machine), we can copy the public key to the gateway server.

 ~~~
 $ ssh-copy-id -i ~/.ssh/id_rsa your.scw.username@sa2c-backup2.swansea.ac.uk